andregasser/bigbone/README.md

 and our roadmap please have a look in the **Issues** or **Projects** section.

 ## Releases
 We did not yet release a publicly available version.
-But we are working on it and hope to release an initial version 2.0.0 soon.
-Until then, you can experiment with our snapshot builds on JitPack.
+But we have released our first 2.0.0-SNAPSHOT on Maven Central.
+We are working on the 2.0.0 release and hope to get it out soon.
+Until then, we encourage you to experiment / play with the 2.0.0-SNAPSHOT build and report any issues you find.

 Bigbone uses [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html).